firedancer-io/firedancer/CONTRIBUTE.md

 - Gerrit's dashboard shows you a list of all CLs that require your attention.

 - Use `git pull --rebase` to update your working copy.
-It will automatically skip over any local commits
+It will automatically skip over any local commits.

 - Never push to another author's change.
 Instead, push your own change that is based on theirs.
 Generally, this is tricky business - **avoid working on top of other people's in-flight changes**.
 Gerrit's workflow